Who Is Barbara Bush?

 "It will not surprise those who know her that Barbara Bush has been a rock in the face of her failing health, worrying not for herself — thanks to her abiding faith — but for others," the statement said.
 "She is surrounded by a family she adores, and appreciates the many kind messages and especially the prayers she is receiving."

-Two days later, on April 17, 2018, it was confirmed that Bush had died that evening, at age 92.
+Two days later, on April 17, 2018, it was confirmed that Barbara had died that evening, at age 92.
 Her son George W. followed with a statement:

 "Barbara Bush was a fabulous First Lady and a woman unlike any other who brought levity, love, and literacy to millions.
 To us, she was so much more.
 Mom kept us on our toes and kept us laughing until the end.
 I'm a lucky man that Barbara Bush was my mother.
 Our family will miss her dearly, and we thank you all for your prayers and good wishes."